-Understand how a twin-gear juicer works, the pros and cons, and compare some popular models.
+Understand how twin-gear juicers work, the pros and cons twin gear juicers, and compare popular models.

 A twin-gear juicer is also called a triturating juicer.
 To triturate means to rub, crush, grind or pound into fine particles.
 In this case, to crush, grind or pound the fresh fruits or vegetables finely to extract the juice, nutrients, enzymes and all.